Find synonyms Find exact match

 A retrospective study also suggested that outcomes may be worse in patients who receive blood transfusions.
 The study included 1677 patients with nonvariceal upper GI bleeding .
 While not associated with mortality, blood transfusion within the first 24 hours of presentation was independently associated with an increased risk of rebleeding after adjusting for factors such as hemodynamic instability, endoscopic therapy, high-risk stigmata of recurrent hemorrhage, initial hemoglobin value, and the presence of blood on rectal examination or in the nasogastric tube aspirate (OR 1.8, 95% CI 1.2-2.8).

 Patients with active bleeding and a coagulopathy (prolonged prothrombin time with INR >1.5) or low platelet count (<50,000/microL) should be transfused with fresh frozen plasma (FFP) or platelets, respectively.
 Provided the patient is hemodynamically stable, urgent endoscopy can usually proceed simultaneously with transfusion and should not be postponed until the coagulopathy is corrected.
-However, in patients with an INR ≥3, we attempt to correct the INR to <3 prior to starting an endoscopy, with additional FFP being given during the endoscopy if the INR is still >1.5.
+However, in patients with an INR ≥3, we attempt to correct the INR to <3 prior to starting an endoscopy, with additional FFP being given after the endoscopy if high-risk stigmata for recurrent bleeding were found or if endoscopic therapy was performed and the INR is still >1.5.
 This approach is based on data that suggest endoscopy is safe in patients who are mildly to moderately anticoagulated .
 In addition, because packed red blood cells do not contain coagulation factors, transfusion of a unit of FFP should be considered after every four units of packed red blood cells .